AdaCore/xmlada/docs/schema.rst

   The XML schemas are replacing the DTDs.
 They are written in XML, and provide an extensive capability to describe what the XML document should look like.
-  In fact, almost all Ada types can be described in an XML schema, including range constraints, arrays, records, type inheritance, abstract types,....
+  In fact, almost all Ada types can be described in an XML schema, including range constraints, arrays, records, type inheritance, abstract types…

   It is for instance possible to indicate that the value of a preference, in our example, must be a string of length 6.
 Any other length will result in a